sarashamas/docs-calendar/docs/index.md

 ### Sidebar

 The **Sidebar** is a modal part of Event Calendar located on the left.
-It consists of the compact datepicker for managing dates and controls for managing the predefined calendars.
-You can show/hide the sidebar using the "humburger" icon on the left part of Toolbar.
-The Sidebar controls allow you to perform the following operations:
+It includes a compact *datepicker* for picking dates and special controls for managing the predefined calendars.
+You can show/hide the sidebar using a "humburger" icon on the left part of Toolbar or manage it via API.
+Read more in the [Configuration](./guides/configuration/#sidebar) section.

+The Sidebar controls allow performing the following operations:

 - pick the desired date using the compact datepicker
-- hide/show events related the predefined or custom calendars
+- hide/show events related to the predefined or custom calendars

 ![Event Calendar Sidebar](assets/002_sidebar.png)